ubpb/metacrunch/Readme.md

 * `transformation`, `pre_process` and `post_process` can't be implemented using a block anymore.
 Always use a `callable` (E.g. Lambda, Proc or any object responding to `#call`).
 * When running jobs via the CLI you do not need to separate the arguments passed to metacrunch from the arguments passed to the job with `@@`.
 * The `args` function to get the non-option arguments passed to a job has been removed.
 Use `ARGV` instead.
+* DB package: `Metacrunch::Db` classes has been moved into the gem package [metacrunch-db](https://github.com/ubpb/metacrunch-db).
+* Redis package: `Metacrunch::Redis` classes has been moved into gem package [metacrunch-redis](https://github.com/ubpb/metacrunch-redis).

 License
 -------